monster-penguin/BIOS-Preservation-Tool/README.md

 # STAGING PATHS:                  total=441  present=441  missing=0  (counts reflect unique staging paths; ...)
 ```

 Always use the **PHYSICAL FILES** line as the authoritative measure of your collection for that platform.
-Manifest entry and staging path counts are informational only — their higher numbers are a consequence of one physical file satisfying many manifest entries.
+After scanning, Row 1 (PHYSICAL FILES) and Row 2 (MANIFEST ENTRIES) hash_mismatch counts should agree — both use the same per-platform logic.
+Total, present, and missing counts will still differ between rows because MANIFEST ENTRIES counts individual staging-path entries, which can be higher than canonical counts when one file maps to multiple staging paths.

 The body of the report has one row per staging path the platform expects.
 When a file has multiple declared MD5 variants and none match what you have stored, the report emits one row per declared MD5 so each acceptable version appears as a distinct target.